wrex/lessons/content/page/2-open-and-e.md

   <p>The thirds sequence is FACEGBDF.
 Memorize this, too.
 Practice saying it in order.
 Then practice saying it in strings of three: C E G, B D F, A C E, G B D, F A C, E G B, D F A, then starting over with C E G. Each group of three notes is called a <em>triad</em>.
 You'll be spending a lot of time with them in the future, but for now just use them as a source for patterns.</p>

-  <p>If you've ever learned how to read music on a treble clef in sheet music, these sequences should look familar.
+  <p>If you've ever learned how to read music on a treble clef in sheet music, these sequences should look familiar.
 FACE (the word "face") are the notes on the open spaces between the lines of the clef.
 EGBDF ("every good boy does fine") are the notes on each line.
 It will prove incredibly valuable later to know the three notes in each three-note triad, so try to practice this way as often as possible.</p>

   <p>Using these sequences during your practice sessions is a great way to kill two birds with one stone.
 You're memorizing two important sequences, as well as mixing up the order of whatever you're practicing.</p>